Millicentchinelo/Devops_projects/02.Introduction-to-Cloud-project/README.md

 ![ec2sucess](./img/9.ec2_success.png)

-- Connect to the instance using SSH: To connect the instance created,Navigate back to the instances page, select that particular EC2 instance named MarketPeak_Ecommerce.
+- Connect to the instance using SSH: To connect the instance created, Navigate back to the instances page, select that particular EC2 instance named MarketPeak_Ecommerce.
 On the upper right, click on connect.
 Choose SSH client, and click on example to copy the code as shown in the image below.
 Go to your terminal.
 Navigate to where you saved your secret key(it is usually in download directory).
-Ls to veiw and be sure your secret key is in your present directly.
+Ls, to veiw and be sure your secret key is in your present directly.
 Once you see your secret key in your directory, then paste the ssh code you copied earlier.

+> [!Note]
+> You won't be able to SSH into your instance, if the secret key is not in present directory

 ```
 ls